 - 1. Double-spaced text (charts may be single-spaced) - 2.
 81/2 x 11-inch pages - 3.
 One-inch margins - 4.
 Arial font, type no smaller than 11-point, except for footnotes, which may be 9-point - 5.
 Correctly numbered pages - 6.
-No more than 15 pages for the Proposal Narrative - 7.
+No more than 20 pages for the Proposal Narrative.
+(Note: Applicants that are requesting additional funding to plan and/or implement a program to meaningfully address non-intimate partner sexual assault may include up to two additional pages of the Proposal Narrative.) - 7.
 Documents in the following formats: Microsoft Word (.doc), PDF files (.pdf), or Text Documents (.txt) - 8.
-Headings and sub-headings that correspond to those identified below for each application component accomplishments.
-The Proposal Abstract must be entered into a text box in JustGrants.
-It will not be scored but will be used throughout the review process.
+Headings and sub-headings that correspond to those identified below for each application component